Silene0259/Cybersecurity-Notes-2024/Network-Addressing.md

 > **History:** Began in 1981.
 Used until the introduction of classless inter-domain routing in 1993.

+## Communication Types

+1. Unicast
+2. Multicast
+3. Broadcast

+### Unicast

+The most basic form.
+One-to-One packet transfer from a device to another.

+### Multicast

+Single source communicates with multiple destinations.
+Uses Class D addresses.

+**Reserved For Multicasting:** `224.0.0.0 - 239.255.255.255`

+### Broadcast

+When a packet is sent from one device on the network to all other devices on the network, using 255.255.255.255

 ### IP Protocol

 An Internet Protocol that is a numerical label assigned to devices.
 These devices include devices connected to the internet.